Slavery and religion: Islam

 According to Bernard Lewis, slavery has been a part of Islam's history from its beginning.
-The Quran like the Old and the New Testaments, states Lewis, "assumes the existence of slavery".
+The Quran, like the Old and New Testaments, Lewis wrote, "assumes the existence of slavery".
 It attempts to regulate slavery and thereby implicitly accepts it.
 Muhammad and his Companions owned slaves, and some of them acquired slaves through conquests.
-However, some argure that Muhammad never owned slaves himself.
-He also advised people to free slaves.
-An example of this is Zayd ibn Haritha, who was a slave Muhammad freed and adopted as a son.
+However, some argue that Muhammad never owned any slaves himself.
+He also advised people to free their slaves.
+One of Muhammad's followers was Zayd ibn Haritha, a slave who Muhammad freed and adopted as his son.

-During the beginnings of Islam, Classic slavery was not forbidden, but the latter (Islam) encourages the emancipation of slaves.
-In various verses, Quran refers to slaves as "necks" (raqabah) or "those whom your right hand possesses" (Ma malakat aymanukum).
+During the early history of Islam, the Classic practice of slavery was not forbidden, but the latter (Islam) encourages the emancipation of slaves.
+In various verses, the Quran refers to slaves as "necks" (raqabah) or "those whom your right hand possesses" (Ma malakat aymanukum).
 (Note: For example, Quran 4.3: "If ye fear that ye shall not be able to deal justly with the orphans, Marry women of your choice, Two or three or four; but if ye fear that ye shall not be able to deal justly (with them), then only one, or (a captive) that your right hands possess, that will be more suitable, to prevent you from doing injustice".

 Quran 16.71: "Allah has bestowed His gifts of sustenance more freely on some of you than on others: those more favoured are not going to throw back their gifts to those whom their right hands possess, so as to be equal in that respect.
 Will they then deny the favours of Allah?"

 Quran 23:5: "And who guard their modesty, Quran 23:6: Save from their wives or the (slaves) that their right hands possess, for then they are not blameworthy."

 Other examples: Quran 4:25, 4:28, 24:33, 24:58, 33:50, etc) In addition to these terms for slaves, the Quran and early Islamic literature uses Abd (male) and Amah (female) term for an enslaved and servile possession, as well as other terms.
 According to Brockopp, seven separate terms for slaves appear in the Quran, in at least twenty nine Quranic verses.

-The Quran assigns the same spiritual value to a slave as to a free man, and a believing slave is regarded as superior to a free pagan or idolator.
+The Quran assigns the same spiritual value to a slave and a free man, and a believing slave is regarded as superior to a free pagan or idolator.
 The manumission of slaves is regarded as a meritorious act in the Quran, and is recommended either as an act of charity or as expiation for sins.
 While the spiritual value of a slave was the same as the freeman, states Forough Jahanbakhsh, in regards to earthly matters, a slave was not an equal to the freeman and relegated to an inferior status.
 In the Quran and for its many commentators, states Ennaji, there is a fundamental distinction between free Muslims and slaves, a basic constituent of its social organization, an irreparable dichotomy introduced by the existence of believers and infidels.